-How Living Colour Continued to Shake Things Up on ‘Time’s Up’
+How Living Colour Continued to Defy Expectations on ‘Time’s Up’

-By the time Living Colour released their sophomore record, Time's Up, on Aug.
-20, 1990, expectations were lofty.
-The band, conceived in New York City in 1984, broke down racial and musical barriers with Vivid, their debut record released two years earlier that boasted a compelling mixture of heavy metal and hard rock that also bore characteristics of funk, punk, hip-hop, jazz and more.
+Conceived in New York City in 1984, the band broke down racial and musical barriers with Vivid, their debut record released two years earlier that boasted a compelling mixture of heavy metal and hard rock that also bore characteristics of funk, punk, hip-hop, jazz and more.

 Undoubtedly determined to avoid the dreaded sophomore slump, Living Colour intelligently flew their varying musical flags with pride on Time's Up.
 Kicking off with the title track, other songs like first single "Type," "New Jack Theme," "Information Overload" and "Pride" showed off individual members' virtuosity with guitar-driven hard rock.

 Time's Up was an album that saw Living Colour dig deeper than rock, however.
 In addition to the introduction of a trio of musical interludes – "History Lesson," "Ology" and "Tag Team Partners" – spread throughout the record, the band showed a more reflective side on tracks such as "Solace of You," a gorgeous tune reminiscent of Paul Simon's excursions into African music at the time.